harmslab/gpmap/README.md

 ## Dependencies

 The following modules are required.
-Also, the examples/tutorials are written in Jupyter notebooks and require IPython to be install.
+Also, the examples/tutorials are written in Jupyter notebooks and require IPython to be installed.

 * [Numpy](http://www.numpy.org/)
 * [Pandas](https://pandas.pydata.org/)